Tawambi Settles

-Tawambi Jahmon Settles (born January 19, 1976) is an American former professional football defensive back who played one season with the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Duke University.
+Tawambi Jahmon Settles (born January 19, 1976) is an American former professional football player who was a safety for one season with the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Duke Blue Devils.
 He was also a member of the Detroit Lions, Green Bay Packers, New York Giants, New York/New Jersey Hitmen, Grand Rapids Rampage, Detroit Fury, Toronto Argonauts, and Hamilton Tiger-Cats.

 Early life

 In high school, Settles played quarterback and defensive back at The McCallie School in Chattanooga, Tennessee.
 He was an All-State, three-time All-Region, and three-time All-District selection for the Blue Tornado.
 He also earned four letters in basketball, three in football, two in track, and one in baseball.

 College career

-Settles played for the Duke Blue Devils from 1994 to 1997.
+Settles played for the Blue Devils at Duke University from 1994 to 1997.
 He recorded totals of 262 tackles, 18 passes broken up, and five interceptions during his college career.
 He also blocked a total of eight field goals and extra points.